runway7/hangar/wrappers-decorators-python.md

 So meta-decorators are a little more complex when written as functions, but easier when expressed as classes.
 Either way, they're pretty neat once you wrap your head around them.

+One final point thing to keep in mind is that trying to check the `__name__` and `__doc__` of a wrapped function will get these values from the wrapper instead.
+This might mess things up for documentation generation tools or other kinds of code that rely on this information.
+The simple workaround is to use the `@wraps` decorator from the `functools` [library](http://docs.python.org/library/functools.html#functools.update_wrapper).
+This calls `update_wrapper` method from `functools` which sets these built-in values to those of the wrapped function.
+Take a look at the [documentation](http://docs.python.org/library/functools.html#functools.wraps) to see how it works.
+The `functools` library also has [other cool utilities](/partial-functions-in-python) that you can use.

 Have fun using decorators - they're a great way to clean up, cut down and make your code much more readable.
 The only (rare) problem is that they might make your functions a little more difficult to test because of the unrelated code that runs every time they're called.

 **Edits & Credits:**

 * Thanks to [redditor hylje](http://www.reddit.com/r/Python/comments/nxjsp/decorators_and_wrappers_in_python/c3cqik6) for the idea of expressing decorators as simple classes.
 Makes things a lot easier to understand.
+Thanks also for the lead on `functools.wrap`.

 * Thanks to [redditor Allanon001](http://www.reddit.com/r/Python/comments/nxjsp/decorators_and_wrappers_in_python/c3cx4pv) for pointing out that I'd forgotten the `return` in the decorator class example.